PuzeLiu/iiwas_core/README.md

+* Unfortunately, we can not provide the code of KUKA FRI and iiwas_driver package for real robot usage.
+If you want to use real robot, please contact KUKA for the package.

 ## Prerequisite
 Make sure you have installed ROS and create a new catkin workspace.
 Additionally, to the full desktop version of ROS, the following ROS packages are needed: